kcalomento/Project-4-Group-3/README.md

 We extracted and cleaned movie ratings, metadata, and user tags from the MovieLens and TMDB datasets.
 The cleaned data was structured and loaded into a PostgreSQL database to support efficient model training and web querying.
 Dask was used to process larger datasets in parallel.

-- `data_cleaning.ipynb` – Data wrangling and preparation
+- `data_cleaning.ipynb` – Data caching and preparation
 - `movies.csv`, `tags_cleaned.csv`, `filtered_ratings.zip` – Clean datasets
 - `MoviesSql.sql`, `speedsql.sql` – SQL queries for PostgreSQL integration